Bezos commits Amazon to rapidly cut fossil fuels, be carbon neutral by 2040

 Jeff Bezos committed his company to cut all its net greenhouse-gas emissions by 2040 — a goal that would appear to put Amazon in the vanguard of corporations reducing carbon pollution ahead of the schedule scientists say is necessary to stave off the worst impacts of global climate change.

-The company announced it was ordering 100,000 electric-delivery vehicles, calling it the largest such order of its kind, and a $100 million fund for reforestation projects in an effort to remove carbon dioxide from the atmosphere.
+The company also announced it was ordering 100,000 electric-delivery vehicles, calling it the largest such order of its kind, and a $100 million fund for reforestation projects in an effort to remove carbon dioxide from the atmosphere.

+At a news conference in Washington, D.C. on Thursday, Bezos unveiled “The Climate Pledge,” asking others to join in the effort to transition away from fossil fuels and their associated emissions a decade ahead of the 2050 target scientists say is necessary to preserve a better-than-even chance of holding global average temperature increases to well below 2 degrees Celsius as called for in the 2015 Paris Agreement.

 Amazon expects to power all of its operations with renewable energy by 2030 — setting a timeline for pledges it had made two years ago.